wormhole-foundation/wormhole-docs/learn/index.md

     ---

-    Start with the basics to get a good understanding of what Wormhole has to offer and how it works to provide secure cross-chain communication.
+    Start with the basics to get a solid understanding of what Wormhole has to offer and how it works to provide secure cross-chain communication.

     [:octicons-arrow-right-24: Get started](/learn/fundamentals/)